frazieje/jble6lowpand/README.md

 This application uses jni for communication with the bluetooth hardware.
 It uses the bluetooth protocol stack for linux (bluez) and the bluetooth_6lowpan kernel module to maintain a 6lowpan over bluetooth low-energy.
 For this reason the daemon is currently only supported on linux.

-The application exposes a REST to allow for communication and control by other java processes, such as a command line interface or an application server.
+The application exposes a REST API to allow for communication and control.

 The application uses the gradle application plugin for ease of installation / distribution.